wolfeidau/nonpm/README.md

 1. Currently npm will transmit basic authentication credentials over http without warning you about security of the transport.

+# other projects

+* https://github.com/isaacs/ryp older project but illustrates some of the ideas in npm.
+* https://github.com/dominictarr/npmd project by @dominictarr to do something similar more for caching though.
+* https://npmjs.org/package/http-signature this is interesting and probably important in the future.

 # status